 Last modified January 14, 2004 by Lisa Gardiner.

 You might also be interested in:

 NASA’s rover, named Spirit, has successfully landed and will soon be scouting the surface of Mars for interesting geology!
 Scientists are interested to know whether the depression where Spirit landed...more

-The Cassini spaceship flew by Saturn's moon Titan on October 26, 2004.
+The robotic Cassini spacecraft flew by Saturn's moon Titan on October 26, 2004.
 Titan is Saturn's largest moon, and has the thickest atmosphere of any moon in our Solar System.
-Cassini took some great pictures...more
+Cassini captured what are...more

 Scientists have recently discovered that thousands of Adelie Penguins thrive in patches of the chilly Southern Ocean near Antarctica's coastline.
 In these special areas of the ocean, called polynyas,...more